MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/export-data-to-storage.md

 * The default distribution for regular `.export` command is `per_shard`, which means all [extents](../extents-overview.md) that contain data to export write to storage concurrently.
 * The default distribution for [export to external table](export-data-to-an-external-table.md) commands is `per_node`, which means the concurrency is the number of nodes in the cluster.

 When the number of extents/nodes is large, this may lead to high load on storage that results in storage throttling, or transient storage errors.
-These are possible suggestions to overcome these errors (by order of priority):
+The following suggestions may overcome these errors (by order of priority):

 1. Increase the number of storage accounts provided to the export command or to the [external table definition](../external-tables-azurestorage-azuredatalake.md) (the load will be evenly distributed between the accounts).
 2. Reduce the concurrency by setting the distribution hint to `per_node` (see command properties).